suffolklibraries/sljekyll/extra/confirmation/index.md

 breadcrumb: home
 ---

-Your payment is being processed and you should receive an email shortly containing all you need to know about your Suffolk Libraries Extra membership.
+Your payment is being processed and you will receive an email shortly containing all you need to know about your Suffolk Libraries Extra membership.

 Thank you very much for your support.